NASA’s Juno probe orbiting Jupiter has found the planet’s Great Red Spot is deeper than scientists had previously thought.

 Juno spacecraft entered Jupiter’s orbit in 2016.
 During each of its 37 passes of the planet to date, a specialized suite of instruments has peered below its turbulent cloud deck.

 The latest flyby in July 2019 has provided a fuller picture of how the planet’s distinctive and colorful atmospheric features offer clues about the unseen processes below its clouds.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “These new observations from Juno open up a treasure chest of new information about Jupitera¿s enigmatic observable features,” said Lori Glaze, director of NASA’s Planetary Science Division at the agency’s headquarters in Washington.

-The most famous of these storms is the iconic anticyclone known as the Great Red Spot.
+The iconic anticyclone known as the Great Red Spot is the most famous of these storms.
 Wider than Earth, this crimson vortex has intrigued scientists since its discovery almost two centuries ago.